gdevenyi/NeuroAnsible/README.md

 This ansible playbook was developed on Ubuntu 22.04 and 24.04 and likely works on all variants (Ubuntu, Kubuntu, Lubuntu, etc.)

+This playbook also succcessfully executes on WSL installations on Ubuntu.

 Prerequiste to use this playbook is installation of ansible.

 Total installation size as of 2024-05-24 is approximately 110GB.